PowerShell/platyPS/README.md

 Markdown is designed to be human-readable, without rendering.
 This makes writing and editing easy and efficient.
 Many editors support it ([Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](http://www.sublimetext.com/), etc), and many tools and collaboration platforms (GitHub, Visual Studio Online) render the Markdown nicely.

+## Common setups

+There are 2 common setups that are used:

+1. Use markdown as the source of truth and remove other types of help.
+2. Keep comment based help as the source of truth and periodically generate markdown for web-site publishing.

+They both have advantages and use-cases, you should decide what's right for you.
+There is slight preference toward number 1 (markdown as the source).

 ## Quick start

 * Install platyPS module from the [PowerShell Gallery](https://powershellgallery.com):